DoubleFaceProgramming/2DMC/dev/docs/src/guides/SPRITES.md

 player.update(dt)

 for square in Square.instances:
-    square.draw(screen) # Whilst we could merge these 2 loops for this demo you rarely can in practise so I wont here.
+    square.draw(screen) # Whilst we could merge these 2 loops for this demo you rarely can in practice so I won't here.

 player.draw(screen)
 ```